 - 0 Null Class

 - 1 Locally Assigned Address

 - 2 Internet Protocol (IP) Address

 - 3 IEEE 802.1 Globally Assigned MAC Address

 - 4 PPP Magic-Number Block

-- 5 Public Switched Network Directory Number

-Address
+Sklower, et. al. Standards Track

-The Address field is one or more octets and indicates the identifier address within the selected class.
-The length and content depend on the value of the Class as follows:

-Class 0 - Null Class

-This class is the default value if the option is not present in a received Configure-Request.

-Class 1 - Locally Assigned Address

-This class is defined to permit a local assignment in the case where use of one of the globally unique classes is not possible.
-Use of a device serial number is suggested.
-The use of this class is deprecated since uniqueness is not guaranteed.

-Class 2 - Internet Protocol (IP) Address

-Fixed Length: 4

-An address in this class contains an IP host address as defined in [8].

-Class 3 - IEEE 802.1 Globally Assigned MAC Address

-Fixed Length: 6

-An address in this class contains an IEEE 802.1 MAC address in canonical (802.3) format [9].
+5 Public Switched Network Directory Number Address The Address field is one or more octets and indicates the identifier address within the selected class.
+The length and content depend on the value of the Class as follows: Class 0 - Null Class Maximum Length: 0 Content: This class is the default value if the option is not present in a received Configure-Request.
+Class 1 - Locally Assigned Address Maximum Length: 20 Content: This class is defined to permit a local assignment in the case where use of one of the globally unique classes is not possible.
+Use of a device serial number is suggested. use of this class is deprecated since uniqueness is not guaranteed.
+Class 2 - Internet Protocol (IP) Address Fixed Length: 4 Content: An address in this class contains an IP host address as defined in [8].
+Class 3 - IEEE 802.1 Globally Assigned MAC Address Fixed Length: 6 Content: An address in this class contains an IEEE 802.1 MAC address in canonical (802.3) format [9].
 The address MUST have the global/local assignment bit clear and MUST have the multicast/specific bit clear.
 Locally assigned MAC addresses should be represented using Class 1.

+The